cheriehu/Aalto-ML/README.md

 The errors in the training, validation, and test set can be calculated in the form of the accuracy score, which measures the ratio of correct predictions over the total number of instances evaluated.
+This table shows the accuracy of the various CNN architectures when tested using the test dataset.

 <p align="center">